Board of Directors:

 Miguel Caballero, Esq.: Vice President of the Board (2003 to present)

-Miguel is a lawyer partner at law firm Perez & Caballero based in Los Angeles, CA. He has extensive experience in immigrant worker organizing, union organizing, and legal advocacy for workers’ rights in the workplace.
+Miguel is a lawyer partner at law firm Perez & Caballero based in Los Angeles, CA. He has extensive experience in immigrant worker organizing, union organizing, and legal advocacy for workers’ rights in the workplace and immigrant rights.
 He worked with an immigrant worker collaborative and is a resource for immigrant organizing history in Los Angeles and the San Gabriel Valley.

 Martha Bárcenas-Mooradian, PhD: Secretary of the Board (2016 to present)